okonomichiyaki/supercat/07-construction.md

 # Construction - Build | Repair

-✦ Does bot have no starport and a loyal piece at planet with an empty slot?
+✦ <!-- Build starport priority=3 --> Does bot have no starport and a loyal piece at planet with an empty slot?

 - Build a starport
 - Prefer: